InfiniStore: Elastic Serverless Cloud Storage: Design

 If parallel recovery is required, the failed function instance notifies the client daemon to start the parallel recovery process.
 The process involves three phases: recovery group selection, chunk recovery, and service resumption.

-\textbf{Phase 1: Recovery Group Selection.} Each function in the sliding window of I-buckets is assigned one of two roles.
-The role of a \emph{storage} function is to store data objects in function instance's memory.
-The role of a \emph{recovery} function is to mitigate the recovery phase's impact by recovering a part of all data missing from the failed storage function instance, in massive parallel, and delegating {\kvget} requests before the restoration of failed instance.
-Each deployed function is initialized with a group of recovery functions, which are randomly chosen from all the functions in the sliding window (\cref{subsec:oms}).
+\textbf{Phase 1: Recovery Group Selection.} Each function in the SMS is assigned one of two roles.
+The role of a \emph{storage} function is to store data objects in function-memory.
+The role of a \emph{recovery} function is to mitigate the recovery phase's impact by recovering a part of all data missing from the failed storage function, in massive parallel, and delegating {\kvget} requests before the restoration of failed function.
+Each storage function is initialized with a group of recovery functions, which are randomly chosen from all the functions in the SMS (\cref{subsec:sms}).
 The client daemon guarantees that each function may only serve as a recovery function for one storage function at any time.
-The daemon maintains a non-recovering function pool within the active I-buckets.
+The daemon maintains a non-recovering function pool within the active GC-buckets.
 Upon starting a parallel recovery process, if any previously initialized recovery function is not available (i.e., serving another storage function), a new function will be selected from the pool to serve as the recovery function.

 \textbf{Phase 2: Chunk Recovery.} Each recovery instance is assigned a unique ID $i$ and is responsible for recovering a portion of all the chunks to be recovered, which are the chunks with hashed key $j$ if $j$ modulo the size of the recovery group equals $i$.
 Recovery instances execute the same recovery routine as described for the failed instance with the exception that they only download objects they are responsible.